Heisenberg3666/TeamGenocide/README.md

 TeamGenocide is a plugin for the game SCP: SL using the Exiled framework.
 When everyone within a team has died, an auditory/visual announcement is made.

+## Support
+If you are having problems with the plugin or want to suggest new ideas, you can message me on Discord (Heisenberg3666).
+Alternatively, you can create an issue on Github.

+## Config
 ```yaml
 team_genocide:
   is_enabled: true